gappeah/YouTube-MP4-Downloader-Pro/README.md

-Below is a `README.md` file for your YouTube to MP4 downloader script.
-This file provides an overview of the project, installation instructions, usage guidelines, and other relevant details.

----

 # YouTube to MP4 Downloader

 A Python script to download YouTube videos as MP4 files.
 The script supports downloading videos in various resolutions and can also extract audio-only files.
 It uses `pytubefix` for downloading and `moviepy` for merging video and audio streams.